sermon: Wilderness Wandering (Part One)

 Let us go to Numbers 9 as we continue to add things here.

-This inset of instruction is positioned on the first day of the first month as the second year of leaving Egypt began.
+This inset of instructions is positioned on the first day of the first month as the second year of leaving Egypt began.
 The tabernacle—the central place of worship—had just been established, and in the analogy we are to understand that God occupies the same position in relation to us.
 "He is there!"
 That is the name Abraham gave to God.
 "He is there."
 Wherever His people are, He is there.
-It is His family that He is with, and His oversight of His family is to be understood by anybody who is trying to live by faith.
+It is His Family that He is with, and His oversight of His Family is to be understood by anybody who is trying to live by faith.
 He is there!

 Now consider this contrast.
 God led Israel through the wilderness, and they apparently had no advance notice of when He was ready to move.
 Are we ready to move on God's notice?